pysat/pysat/docs/tutorial_parameters.rst

    # Add new user parameter
    pysat.params[user_param_str] = user_param_value

-All of the standard parameters above may be reset to defaults using
+All of the standard parameters above may be restored to defaults using

 .. code:: python